Where’s My hat?

 What that meant is that she had two years to instill in me a belief that I was someone special, that I had what she called a “Vocation,” and that the next obvious step was the Seminary, located outside the little town of Mt.
 Angel, Oregon.
 To this day some of us still speak of Sister Mary Barracuda.

-The classes themselves were rigorous and fairly classic; my favorites were English and Speech and Debate.
+The classes themselves were rigorous and fairly classic.
+My favorites were English and Speech and Debate.
 I’m sure I landed in the 99th percentile in punctuation, thanks to Father Ignatius of the Order of the Benedictines.
-My debate partner and I won several Speech and Debate tournaments.
+My debate partner and I always did well in the Speech and Debate tournaments held at various high schools around Portland, Oregon.
 I also won First Place in “After Dinner Speaking” for the entire state of Oregon.
 My speech consisted of making fun of my seminary training.

 I figured all this gave me a leg up in the writing category.
-But in Television, the melding of words and interviews with video involved a whole different skill set.
+But in Television, the melding of words and interviews with video involved a whole different set of skills.

 However, I had another ace up my sleeve.
 After graduating from the University of Oregon, I spent a few weeks in a tent outside the mountain town of Idaho City, the self-proclaimed “Ghost Town That Refused to Die.”
-I wandered into O’Leary’s Saloon one day, and the bartender just happened to be an architecture student from the U of O. We got to talking, and that’s when he informed me that he was heading back to school later that week.
+I wandered into O’Leary’s Saloon one day, and the bartender just happened to be an architecture student from the U of O. We got to talking, and that’s when he informed me that he was heading back to school in a few days.
 He said that Pat O’Leary would be looking for a new bartender.
 He introduced me to Mr. O’Leary, we shook hands, and I was hired.
 Pat told me I’d pick up the necessary skills soon enough.

 But not quite soon enough.
 A ‘ditch’ was the primary drink of many of the ‘locals.’
 It’s a simple drink of bourbon and water.
 Thinking that the City Marshall deserved better, I ran a lemon slice around the lip of his glass and dropped in a red cherry.
 One of the locals, Jerry Lansing, was sitting next to the Marshall at the bar.
 He looked me straight in the eyes and said, “Reichert, you’re not going to last 2 weeks.”